hookdeck/hookdeck-vercel/README.md

     // ... your middleware logic
 }

-// wrap the middleware with hookdeck wrapper export default withHookdeck(hookdeckConfig, middleware);
+// wrap the middleware with Hookdeck wrapper export default withHookdeck(hookdeckConfig, middleware);
 ```